NCAR/cisl-cloud/docs/index.rst

 Built with |jbook|

-This is the NCAR | CISL Cloud Gateway.
+This is the NSF NCAR | CISL Cloud Gateway.
+We host dependable storage, compute, and networking resources hosted, operated, and maintained by CISL staff that are highly available to the NSF NCAR community.
+This project and the services run on it are still in a introductory pilot phase.
+As such, there are currently no well defined SLAs as active development is ongoing.

 .. raw:: html